katrinafyi/pac-nix/README.md

 See also: [nix-shell manual page](https://nixos.org/manual/nix/stable/command-ref/nix-shell).

-## updating packages
+## updating package definitions

-Periodically, these Nix files will need to be updated with new changes from upstream.
+Periodically, the Nix files in this repository will need to be updated with new changes from upstream.
 A daily GitHub action will attempt to update all packages.
 Its most recent status is shown at the top of this README.